shouldwhat/twitter-feed-oke/README.md

 Deploy
 ======

-You will create Wercker pipelines to build, publish, and deploy this microservice during the workshop.
+You will create Wercker pipelines to build, publish, and deploy this microservice during the workshop..